adamfowleruk/OpenABM-Covid19/README.md

 make Rswig
 ```

-If you have multiple versions of SWIG installed, you can set the `SWIG3` environment variable to the SWIG 3 executable.
+If you have multiple versions of SWIG installed, you can set the `SWIG3` environment variable to the SWIG 3 (Or Swig 4) executable.
 Example:

 ```
 SWIG3=$(HOME)/swig-3.0.12/bin/swig make Rswig